Drug Abuse Case Study: Arjun’s Struggle Against Drug Dependence

 Age: 24

-Background: Arjun hails from a small town in Himachal Pradesh.
-His family ran a garment shop in the city.
-As the eldest son of the family, Arjun had always been the quiet, helpful, and responsible kind.
-He is also known as the intelligent one in the family, and thus, after completing his 12th with high marks, Arjun was sent off to Chandigarh to pursue engineering.
+Background: Arjun belonged to a small town in the state of Himachal Pradesh.
+His family had a clothing business in the city.
+Arjun was the responsible, quiet, and supportive one always because he was the eldest son of his household.
+He was also the intelligent one in his family, and hence after getting through his 12th in high grade, Arjun was leaving for Chandigarh for engineering.

-His hostel roommate one day offered him a pill and told him it helps everyone to stay awake and concentrate better during exam times.
-Everyone in the hostel has it, and the seniors are friends with people who have it.
-Arjun thought he had got everything with the pill.
-The pill worked like magic, and he found his way into city life.
-He thought he had cracked the code.
-The only thing he did not know was that he was getting addicted to the pill and seemed to need more of them over time for the same effect.
+One day, his hostel roommate presented him with a pill and said that it makes people alert and focused more during exam periods.
+Everyone in the hostel is using it, and the seniors have friends who own it.
+Arjun felt he had accessed everything with the pill.
+The pill was magic, and he was able to move around in the city.
+He felt he had found the secret.
+The only thing he was unaware of was that he was becoming addicted to the pill and appeared to require larger quantities of them with time to achieve the same sensation.
+The one pill led to several, and Arjun, together with his new friends, ventured into more addictive drugs.

 Diagnosis